rahul3236/end-point-node-grpc/README.md

 ## Testing

 * Running local
-* Sample Code to test the server is located inside client.js file
+* Sample Code to test the server is located inside `./test/client.js` file
-* To run the sample code, change to clone repo and run: `node client.js`
+* To run the sample code: `node ./test/client.js`
 * Server must be started before running the sample code